 Some teams have a position battle.
 Both quarterbacks take equal snaps with the first team in practice, and a starter is decided before each game.
 In these instances, more is not better, and the team has no quarterback.

 This project has no leader or project manager because the team is getting mixed signals depending on who they speak to.
 Cohesion and chemistry are never established.
 More chefs in the kitchen are not necessarily best for business.
 You need runners and sous chefs to delegate work.
-Without these defined roles, people go into business for themselves resulting in counterintuitive practices.
+Without these defined roles, people go into business for themselves, resulting in counterintuitive practices.

-The construction industry is hard on equipment and maintenance that is done quickly can be the difference in reaching your quota and falling short.
+The construction industry is hard on equipment, and maintenance that is done quickly can be the difference between reaching your quota and falling short.
 If you know motors on the conveyors need to be replaced regularly, have spares in the trailer on site.
 That way, instead of spending hours of travel time to get a replacement at the headquarters, they can spend a half-hour fixing it and getting back to production.

-Some companies are fortunate enough to have spare heavy equipment available should a loader or an excavator needs major repairs.
+Some companies are fortunate enough to have spare heavy equipment available should a loader or an excavator need major repairs.
 These cases explain Jocko’s two is one and one is none idea beautifully.
 Being down a day or two with faulty equipment puts the project in serious jeopardy.
 Knowing this, have a backup plan to the backup plan.

 The idea Jocko represents is something bad is bound to happen.
-Instead of waiting for it to happen then reacting, have a plan in place already.
+Instead of waiting for it to happen and then reacting, have a plan in place already.
 This approach allows the project or mission to continue without a hiccup or stoppage.

-Being proactive should be instilled not only in your practice but also your team.
+Being proactive should be instilled not only in your practice but also in your team.
 Get the team thinking of ways to fail and countering those by having backups.
 If they find themselves constantly behind because they are running for parts, get those parts in their trailers in bulk.

 Two is one, and one is none.
 In some cases, like leadership, two is none.